jamesmckechnie/leaving-cards/benjy-stanton.md

 `#028A0F` *Thank you for being a great colleague!
 I really enjoyed working with you and have learned a lot.
 Good luck for all your future adventures!* :four_leaf_clover: :four_leaf_clover: :four_leaf_clover:

 ![Wwtbams08E03 GIF by Stellify Media](https://media4.giphy.com/media/hsRzOoZ9iEKTjSTTyF/giphy.gif)

+### James Mckechnie
+Wishing you all the best Benji.
+Would have loved to have worked with you but in the small world of GOV I'm sure we'll bump into each other again!